Slovenia entry requirements for Greece passport holders

 Hotel booking or host invitation

-Have a printed or digital hotel confirmation, Airbnb booking, or a signed letter from your host with their address.
-Border officers rarely ask for it, but I have seen them request it at the Ljubljana airport immigration desk.Recommended
+Have a printed or digital hotel confirmation, Airbnb booking, or a signed letter from a friend you're staying with.
+Border officers rarely ask for it, but having it ready avoids delays.
+Include the full address and contact number.Recommended

 Proof of funds